Last updated on May 14th, 2019

 - For all petition-based visas, your US-based future employer must also submit a complete I-129 form prior to your application.

-Individually, however, each type of H visa caters to a different demographic of worker.
+Individually, each type of H visa caters to a different demographic.
 We’ll outline each of these different types below.

 H-1B Visa Requirements